mercadopago/devsite-docs/guides/plugins/unofficial/wix.en.md

 >Want to learn more about credentials?
 Find more information under [credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials).

 ## Connection and configuration
-Connecting and configuring Mercado Pago as a payment method in your Wix store is done in two simple and quick steps.
+Connecting and configuring Mercado Pago as a payment method in your Wix store can be done in two simple and quick steps.
 In the first, you connect Mercado Pago as a payment method in your Wix store and in the second, you configure the connector with your production credentials.

 1. Make the connection as described in [this Wix documentation](https://support.wix.com/en/article/conectando-mercadopago-como-provedor-de-pagamento) You will automatically be taken to the connector's configuration page.